WU-Cordova/cs152-repository-LCochran55/projects/project3/README.md

     After the user is done ordering the list and the customers name is then added to a customerOrder, which is then appened to the linkedlist of all current customer orders.
     An additional implmentation, I created a variable for the total sales and total drinks/add-ons used during the day, which are saved in a TXT file when checking the day report.
     The variable for total drinks and add_ons are bags, so when a customer orders a drink/add on the value of the key increases.
 This allows for easy printing so that there is not a long list of repeating items and only up to 4 items with values that indicate how many times they have been ordered.
-    I believe all my functions in this are o(1).
+    I believe all my functions in this are o(1) or o(n) since the customer can keep ordering orders until they want to stop.

     Open Order Queue/completed orders;
     For this I originally considered a circular queue, since this is what my mind thinks of when taking orders, however I did not want to set a max size for the queue, and allow the user/barista to complete orders as they like.